 2020 At least 3 nestholes were occupied by Purple Martins this year!
 A group of 20 individuals was seen near the nest box in late July.

 2021 The Purple Martin house was cleaned out on April 14 by volunteers led by David Creelman, in preparation for this year's arrivals.
-Last year there were several successful nests, and hopefully this year will be just as good.
+The house was a busy place this spring and summer, with several families successfully raising young.

 2013 article: Bloor West Villager